On the spherical cardioid distribution and its goodness-of-fit: Background on orthogonal polynomials

 We denote the surface area of $\Sd=\{\bx\in\R^{d+1} : \|\bx\|=1\}$, $d\geq1$, as $\om{d}\defin2\pi^{(d+1)/2}/\Gamma((d+1)/2)$.
 The surface area measure on $\Sd$ is denoted by $\sigma_d$.
 We set $\mathbb{S}^0\defin\{-1,1\}$, $\sigma_0$ as the counting measure on $\mathbb{S}^0$, and $\om{0}\defin2$.
 The uniform distribution on $\Sd$, denoted $\mathrm{Unif}(\Sd)$, has constant density $1/\om{d}$ with respect to $\sigma_d$.
 In the paper, densities on $\Sd$ are always with respect to~$\sigma_d$.

 Gegenbauer and Chebyshev polynomials are central to the spherical cardioid construction.
 Both are orthogonal polynomial families on the space of square-integrable functions on $[-1,1]$ with respect to the weight functions $x\mapsto(1-x^2)^{d/2-1}$, $d\geq2$, and $x\mapsto(1-x^2)^{-1/2}$, respectively.
-We denote by $L_d^2([-1,1])$ this weighted $L^2$ space.
+We denote by $L_d^2([-1,1])$ this weighted $L^2$ space. \citet[Ch.~18]{NIST} offers a compendium of results related to Gegenbauer and Chebyshev polynomials.
+Gegenbauer polynomials are also known as ultraspherical polynomials.

 The Gegenbauer polynomials $\{C_k^{(d-1)/2}\}_{k=0}^\infty$ of index $\lambda=(d-1)/2$, $d\geq2$, form an orthogonal basis on $L_d^2([-1,1])$.
 They satisfy the orthogonality relation

 where $\delta_{k,\ell}$ denotes the Kronecker delta and